Lloyd Binford: Career

 Among the other films Binford had banned from Memphis was the comedy Curley (1947), which was executive-produced by Hal Roach in the style of his earlier Our Gang shorts.
-Binford stated in a letter to the distributor, "'[The board] was unable to approve your 'Curley' picture with the little Negroes as the south does not permit Negroes in white schools nor recognize social equality between the races, even in children.'"
+Binford stated in a letter to the distributor, "'[The board] was unable to approve your Curley picture with the little Negroes as the south does not permit Negroes in white schools nor recognize social equality between the races, even in children.'"
+The film distributor filed a lawsuit the board, arguing that film censorship was unconstitutional.
+On appeal, the Tennessee Supreme Court held that the suit could not be maintained because the film distributor, which was conducting business within the state, as a foreign corporation failed to register in Tennessee.

 Binford also occasionally banned films because of the personal conduct of the stars rather than the content of the movies.
 In 1950, referring to Ingrid Bergman's affair with director Roberto Rossellini, he announced that Bergman's films were banned from Memphis "'because of her conduct, not because of the pictures'....
-'We haven't even seen "Stromboli" and we don't expect to see it,'" Binford said.
+'We haven't even seen Stromboli and we don't expect to see it,'" Binford said.
 The following year, a re-release of Charlie Chaplin's 1931 film City Lights was banned from Memphis.
-Binford's explanation of the ban stated that although "'[t]here's nothing wrong with the picture itself'", the film could not be shown in the city "'because of Chaplin's character and reputation'"; Binford was referring to Chaplin's 4th marriage to the 18-year old Oona O'Neil in 1943.
+Binford's explanation of the ban stated that although "'[t]here's nothing wrong with the picture itself'", the film could not be shown in the city "'because of Chaplin's character and reputation'" and he also called him a "London guttersnipe"; Binford was referring to Chaplin's 4th marriage to the 18-year old Oona O'Neil in 1943.

+Later life

-Binford became increasingly ill during the 1950s, and retired from his post as chairman of the Censor Board on January 1, 1956.
+Binford became increasingly ill during the 1950s and retired from his post as chairman of the Censor Board on January 1, 1956.
 He died of conditions stemming from an attack of influenza on August 27, 1956.

+Impact

+While Binford’s bans may have kept certain films from being shown in Memphis, some publicists used his negative reviews as promotional material for their film.
+For example, his review of Son of Sinbad drove people to travel to different cities to see the film because he stated it included “one of the vilest dances I ever saw” and noted “The dancer was almost naked, wearing only a G-string and a filmy sort of apron".

-The Censor Board itself continued operations until July 1965, when U.S. Circuit Judge Bailey Brown declared it to be unconstitutional.
+The Memphis Censor Board itself continued operations until July 1965, when U.S. Circuit Judge Bailey Brown, in a case involving proposed cuts to the Italian mondo film Women of the World (1963), declared the city ordinances under which the board operated to be unconstitutional.